bjanik/21sh/README.md

               ited environment shall be ignored completely.

 #### Export
-          export [-n] [name=value] ...
+          export [-n] [name[=value]] ...
-          If n option is set, makes a GLOBAL environment variable a LOCAL environment variable.
+          If n option is set, makes the GLOBAL environment variable [name] LOCAL environment variable.
-          Otherwise, if name exists, changes the value of name and/or makes name GLOBAL, if it was previously LOCAL.
+          Otherwise, if name exists, changes the value of name.
+If it was previously LOCAL, makes it GLOBAL.

  #### Cd
           cd [arg]
-          Changes the shell's working directory.
+          Changes the shell's working directory to arg.

 #### History
           history [-c]